Applying for a Scholarship

 Does receiving or not receiving an award mean I always will or won’t in the future?

 Applications are reviewed anew each year, and we have very few awards that renew automatically.
 So, if you have received one definitely reapply; if not – still reapply, at least once more.
 There is no cost to apply.
+By the way, when you reapply, please update your essays, at least the goals one, to reflect your current thinking.

 What should I have with me when I start the application?